What is the Breastplate of Righteousness?

 Motive counts greatly in God’s eyes.
 Far too often, my own motives are tainted.

-At a carnival, it’s a fun game; but for a Christian, it’s both hypocritical and dangerous.
-When Paul tells us to put on our armor it’s because we face real battles as Christ-followers.
+At a carnival, it’s a fun game; but for a Christian, faking righteousness is both hypocritical and dangerous.
+When Paul tells us to put on our armor it’s because we will face real battles as Christ-followers.

 11 Put on the full armor of God, so that you can take your stand against the devil’s schemes.